derekcavaliero/leadvids/README.md

 ## Data API

 Leadvids allows for option overrides through HTML5 data-attributes.
-All data attributes are namespaced with a `leadvids` key:
+All data attributes are namespaced with a `data-leadvids` key:

-- `form-id`
+e.g:

-- `freepass`
+- `data-leadvids-form-id`
-- `threshold`
+- `data-leadvids-freepass`
-- `threshold-unit`
+- `data-leadvids-threshold`
 - ...etc

+_Note: overiding the `freepassTotal` and `provider` options is current not supported._

 ## What video providers are supported?